wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-monitor.md

 	ms.date="10/14/2015"
 	wacn.date=""/>

-#<a name="howtomonitor"></a>Monitor Web Apps in Azure Websites
+#<a name="howtomonitor"></a>Monitor Web Apps in Azure

-[Azure Websites](/documentation/services/web-sites/) provide monitoring functionality for Standard App Service plans via the Monitor management page.
+[Azure Web Apps](/documentation/services/web-sites/) provide monitoring functionality for Standard App Service plans via the Monitor management page.
 The Monitor management page provides performance statistics for a web app as described below.
 ## Table of Contents ##
 - [How to: Add web site metrics](#websitemetrics)
 - [How to: Receive alerts from web site metrics](#howtoreceivealerts)